Last Modified July 21, 2014

-The Health and Social Care Act 2012 requires Hertfordshire County Council and its partners to engage with emerging Clinical Commissioning Groups and consider how to successfully transfer public health functions to the County Council.
+The Health and Social Care Act 2012 requires Hertfordshire County Council and its partners to engage with emerging Clinical Commissioning Groups and transfer public health functions to the county council.

 Hertsmere Health and Wellbeing Partnership